Investment strategy outlook

 Key indicators update

-Our 2017 annual outlook report in mid-December listed three indicators we would watch closely in 2017: U.S. wage measures, fiscal policy announcements and emerging markets exports.
+Our 2017 annual outlook report listed three indicators we would watch closely in 2017: U.S. wage measures, fiscal policy announcements and emerging markets exports.

-The economic indicators we watch point to U.S. inflation pressures and Fed tightening, a smaller boost from fiscal policy (apart from in Europe) and a continuing recovery in global trade.
+The indicators point to an easing of U.S. inflation pressures, a still modest boost from fiscal policy, and continuing strength in global trade.

 Global equities: cycle, value, sentiment

-Our investment process is based on the building blocks of business cycle, value and sentiment, and here’s how we see it at the beginning of the second quarter of 2017:
+Our investment process is based on the building blocks of cycle, value and sentiment.

 - Valuation: U.S. equities are very expensive.
 The Shiller P/E ratio, which uses the 10- year average of inflation-adjusted earnings, is the highest it’s been outside of 1929 and the late-1990s Internet bubble.
 European equities have moved to slightly expensive after their recent run.
-Japanese equities are around fair value, in our view, while emerging markets are still reasonably cheap.
+Japanese equities are around fair value, while emerging markets are still reasonably cheap.

-- Conclusion: We’re cautious on the near-term outlook for global equities, viewing the expensive and overbought U.S. market as the most vulnerable.
-Looking further out, Europe has an attractive combination of reasonable value and good cycle support.
-Japan has reasonable value and emerging markets have some modest cyclical tailwinds, with EM having some valuation support as well.
+- Conclusion: We’re still cautious on the near-term outlook for global equities, with the expensive U.S. market the most vulnerable.
+Europe is slightly expensive after its recent run, but has good cycle support.
+Japan and emerging markets have some modest cyclical tailwinds, with EM having some valuation support as well.

-Our sentiment indicators are mostly neutral, save for the U.S. being slightly oversold after the recent large rise in yields.
-Broadly, our process points to yields remaining in a narrow range for the next few months, although the medium-term trend is upward.
+Our sentiment indicators are mostly neutral, save for the U.S. being slightly overbought after the recent rally.
+Broadly, our process points to yields remaining in a range for the next few months, but expensive valuation means the medium-term trend is upward.